Ronald Colville, 2nd Baron Clydesmuir: Honours

 His obituary noted "the distinctions and honors bestowed upon Lord Clydesmuir are indicative of the high regard in which he was held.
 In addition to his war-time awards, he was appointed CB in 1965 and became a Knight of the Thistle in 1972.
 He was Lord High Commissioner to the General Assembly of the Church of Scotland, in 1971 and 1972.
-He held office as Lord Lieutenant of Lanarkshire from 1963 to 1992, having been Deputy Lieutenant (1955–59) and Vice-Lieutenant (1959–63).
+He held office as Lord Lieutenant of Lanarkshire from 1963 to 1992, having been Deputy Lieutenant (1955–1959) and Vice-Lieutenant (1959–1963).
 He was a long-serving member of the Royal Company of Archers, Queen's Body Guard for Scotland, and from 1986 until shortly before his death he held the office of Captain General.
 He also held honorary degrees awarded by Strathclyde and Heriot-Watt Universities."

-In 1978 he was elected an Honorary Fellow of the Royal Society of Edinburgh.
+In 1978, he was elected an Honorary Fellow of the Royal Society of Edinburgh.

 Family

 Clydesmuir, whose family name was Colville, was from a long-established Scottish family.
-He was a great-grandson of David Colville, founder of the huge iron and steel enterprise which, as Colvilles Limited, became a renowned and powerful force in the industrial development of the United Kingdom; and son of John Colville, a former Secretary of State for Scotland (1938–40), who became Governor of Bombay (1943–48) and acted as Viceroy and Governor-General of India on three occasions.
+He was a great-grandson of David Colville, founder of the large iron and steel enterprise Colvilles Limited, which would become a powerful force in the industrial development of the United Kingdom; and son of John Colville, a former Secretary of State for Scotland (1938–40), who became Governor of Bombay (1943–1948) and acted as Viceroy and Governor-General of India on three occasions.
 He was raised to the peerage in 1948 as the first Baron Clydesmuir of Braidwood.
 He succeeded to the title in 1954 on the death of his father.
-Lord Bilsland another Scottish Industrialist was his uncle.
+Lord Bilsland, another Scottish Industrialist, was his uncle.
 He married Joan Booth, daughter of Lieutenant-Colonel E.B.
-Booth DSO, RAMC of Darver Castle, Dundalk, County Louth.
+Booth.
 Joan's younger sister was Lady McCorkell OBE who married Colonel Sir Michael McCorkell.
-Clydesmuir is survived by his children David, who inherited the title on his passing, Diana, Andrew, and Anne.